How to Clean Paint Brushes

 - An additional option is to gently use a brush comb to comb out the paint from the bristles.

-- Place enough of the solvent to completely submerge the bristles in a plastic bowl or other small container.
+- First off, be sure to use solvents only in a well-ventilated area.
+Place enough of the solvent to completely submerge the bristles in a plastic bowl or other small container.
 Do not dip a dirty brush directly in the solvent’s original container.

-- Stir the brush in the solvent for 10-30 seconds.
+- Stir the brush in the solvent for 10 to 30 seconds.

 - Wipe the bristles against the side of the bowl when finished.